 So long, disposable red party cups!
 These 16-ounce reusable red cups will make your next game night that much better.
-Make these tiny everyday changes to help the environment.

 We’re pretty sure almost nobody has stopped to think of all the plastic eyelash extensions floating out somewhere in the universe, but it can’t be good.
 Earth- and budget-minded beauty lovers can bat their eyelashes knowing Kiss Products Lashes are both reusable and made of natural hair, so even if you lose one or eventually wear them out, they’re biodegradable.

 If your “pet peeve” is purchasing expensive pee pee pads, rejoice!
 Now there are reusable ones that you can launder in the wash.